lumamontes/borderline-magazine/src/content/magazines/volume-7.md

 ---
-title: "Borderline Magazine"
+title: "The Underline"
-subtitle: "Volume 7"
+subtitle: "Issue One"
-description: "A collection of visual arts, poetry and prose from creatives around the globe."
+description: "The underline is the borderline litmag's new mini-magazine of contributor interviews and editorial insights."
-coverImage: "/src/assets/magazines/7.png"
+coverImage: "/src/assets/magazines/volume1/cover.png"
-publishDate: 2024-07-15
+publishDate: 2024-01-15
 volume: 7
 featured: false
-tags: ["visual arts", "poetry", "prose", "global"]
+display: false
+tags: ["literature", "interviews", "editorial", "mini-magazine"]
 seo:
-  title: "Borderline Magazine - Volume 7 | Literary Arts Collection"
+  title: "The Underline - Issue One | Borderline Litmag"
-  description: "Latest Volume 7 of Borderline Magazine showcasing contemporary creative works from global artists."
+  description: "Read The Underline, Borderline Litmag's mini-magazine featuring contributor interviews and editorial insights.
+Volume 1 now available."
-  keywords: ["literary magazine", "visual arts", "poetry", "prose", "contemporary"]
+  keywords: ["literary magazine", "interviews", "editorial", "borderline litmag", "the underline"]
 ---

-# Borderline Magazine - Volume 7

-The latest collection from our vibrant creative community.
+# Notes

+Reading so many online pieces  can be overwhelming.
+We want to give the ones we publish a particular space to be perused and discussed in more depth.
+In doing so, we also hope to further our mission of amplifying young creative voices and facilitating creative discussions.
+Interviews with the contributors from a specific volume, starting from Volume V: inspirations, creative practices, experiences with publishing.
+And behind-the-scenes insights from the borderline's editorial team on how the volume was compiled and designed.